 \section{Introduction}

+A part in the body that has a different conductivity from the known reference one is called an {\it inclusion}.
+In this paper, we consider a mathematical formulation of an inverse problem for the heat equation with inclusion.
 Assume that we have a set of the pair of the temperature field on the boundary of a heat conductive body and the corresponding heat flux across the boundary of the body over a finite time interval.
-A part in the body that has a different conductivity from the known reference one is called an {\it inclusion}.
-In this paper we consider the problem: what information about inclusions in the body can one extract from the set?
-The solution to this problem may have possible application to non destructive evaluation by {\it thermal imaging}.
+This is the set of observed data in our inverse problem.
+The problem in this paper is to find what information about inclusions in the body can one extract from the set.
+The solution to this problem may have possible application to non-destructive evaluation by {\it thermal imaging}.
 We study this problem from a mathematical point of view and aim at seeking an analytical approach for extracting information about the location and shape of the inclusions.

 Let $\Omega$ be a bounded domain of $\Bbb R^3$ with a smooth boundary.
 We denote the unit outward normal vectors to $\partial\Omega$ by the symbol $\nu$.
 Let $T$ be an arbitrary {\it fixed} positive number.